Olecko: History

 From the beginning of the 19th century, the Prussian authorities launched attempts to Germanize the population, as Poles made up 90% of the county's population as of 1818.
+Germanization at first was pursued because of a fear of Polonization in Masuria since the German languages' status was fragile in the region, but in the aftermath of November Uprising the Prussian government took a more hardline approach, proclaiming that all pupils must learn German in school.
 In 1836, the local priesthood organized a synod in the town which protested against Germanization policies.
-The synod's protest was signed by all of the pastors in the county, and its arguments were later used by the well-known defenders of the Polish language in Masuria, Gustaw Gizewiusz and Krzysztof Celestyn Mrongovius.
+The synod's protest was signed by all the pastors in the county, and its arguments were later used by the well-known defenders of the Polish language in Masuria, Gustaw Gizewiusz and Krzysztof Celestyn Mrongovius.
 The protests were successful, however, the campaign of Germanization was resumed in 1865 and later intensified.
 As a result, during the second half of the 19th century the proportion of German speakers increased.

+During World War I, the city was occupied by the Russian army during the Russian invasion of East Prussia, and then again from 6 November 1914 to 12 February 1915.

 In 1920, after Poland regained independent existence following World War I, a plebiscite was to be held in the area by the League of Nations, according to the Treaty of Versailles, to determine the future of the region and the town.
 In Oletzko, a German mob dispersed a Polish public meeting at the market square and beat up gathered Polish activists.
 On the day of the plebiscite, July 11, 1920, a crowd of Germans chanting anti-Polish slogans marched to cast their votes.
 In turn, many Polish supporters boycotted the plebiscite, considering it a farce, and also because they feared German threats of revenge.
 The plebiscite in the town resulted in 3,903 votes for Germany and none for Poland.
 As a result, the town was renamed Treuburg (lit.: loyal castle) in 1928.

 During World War II, many Poles, but also some Belarusians, Ukrainians and Russians, were enslaved by the Germans as forced labour in the town's vicinity.
 In the final stages of the war, the Germans forcibly evacuated the town's residents.
 The abandoned town was captured by the Red Army on January 23, 1945, and afterwards it became again part of Poland under territorial changes promulgated at the Potsdam Conference in July–August 1945.
 The town was repopulated by Polish settlers, both from nearby Suwałki and Podlachia regions, and from former eastern Poland annexed by the Soviet Union.